 KAWARTHA KOMETS SPECIAL NEEDS HOCKEY PROGRAM.
-On September 23rd, 2017 we will begin our 9th Season with 4 Teams and 60 + Players.
+On September 23rd, 2017 we lauched our 9th Season with 4 Teams and 60 players.
 There is never a waiting list.
 Registration forms are available here on the web site.
 Contact us today!
-Call (705) 750-0655 or e-mail us at email@example.com.
+Call (705) 750-0655 or e-mail us at firstname.lastname@example.org.
 "Making Dreams Come True" is our mandate.
 The Komets have been leading the way in Peterborough's Special Needs Hockey since 2009!
 Proudly sponsored by Mary McGee & Hobie's Sports.
+BLAZING!

 I thought I'd share a story I wrote for Peterborough Sports Xpress magazine about two very special men who forged a friendship that lasted for 45 years until the untimely death of one of them.